 The Office of Residential Life is responsible for residential life, on-campus and off-campus student housing, and related services.
-The staff is available to advise individuals and provide access to diverse services.
-This office oversees Resident Advisors and the Residential
+The staff is available to advise individuals and provide access to diverse services, as well as provides after-hours on-call support.